 This can be hard in our social-media-dominated world.
 Often, we only see the happy highlights from those around us – fancy holidays, "dream" jobs, perfect relationships.
 But what you see online is only half the story.
 Everyone is facing their own struggles, and everyone has bad days, just like you.

 7. Take Care of Yourself and Think Positively

 Our brains release dopamine in anticipation of a reward, and this makes us feel good.
 So, keep track of your efforts and reward yourself along the way.
-Fill up on mood-boosting foods, such as fruits and vegetables, dairy, and lean meat.
-Do things you enjoy, listen to inspiring music, and remind yourself of how far you’ve come.
+Fill up on mood-boosting foods.
+Do things you enjoy, listen to inspiring music, and remind yourself of how far you've come.